 Owing to the repetition of some logical procedures, functions or subprograms were added to programming languages.
 To give these functions generality, argument lists were added that could change the computation within a function from call-to-call.
 Using functions to subdivide a programming problem gave rise to the notion of "functional decomposition," which remains today a popular approach to programming and simulation modeling.
-For example, in programming a simulation, a random variable generation library of functions could provide a means to obtain a sample from a random variate generator as:
+In fact, subnetworks are a recent form of functional decomposition.